 The interface of Universal Analytics 360 contains all of the reports, sub-reports, integration reporting regions, multi-channel funnel reports, and custom reports under the same menu.

 Whereas, the new Google Analytics 360 (GA4 360) aligns with executive requirements by giving a more in-depth 360 experience with a configurable interface.

 In reality, there are around 117 separate menu selections!
-Even the most senior GA analysts, as a guess and potential challenges, cannot name every report and sub report in the correct order.
+Even the most senior GA analysts, as a guest and potential challenges, cannot name every report and sub-report in the correct order.
 There’s a lot to go through to obtain insights.
 This is true for all users because not every single report gets navigated to every day, or in most situations, at all.

 3. Longer Data Retention

 Google Analytics 4 properties allow you to establish data retention periods of up to 14 months.
 This is about data at the user and event levels, not aggregate data.

 Regular reports will not reveal many differences if the data is removed after that time.
 But ad-hoc reporting, visualizations, and analysis in the ‘Explore’ area will simply not work.

 This would be a concern for firms that require in-depth multi-year studies.
 Fortunately, in the new Google Analytics 360 version, data retention can be configured for up to 50 months.

 In addition to this, the limits of conversions/goals, audiences, and user properties are also revised from 30 to 50, 100 to 400, and 25 to 100 respectively.

 The last and the most distinguishing feature of the New Google Analytics 360 would be the ability to let you create Sub properties and Roll properties.